gusalzib/Distributed-Systems---Dental-Health-Care-System/assignment.md

 The project will be assessed along three dimensions:
 (1) technical artifact (code, tests, demo),
 (2) architecture (design, architectural documentation), and (3) development process (task planning, issues, traceability, following a pull request based workflow, clear tasks for each group member, etc.).

-Note that assessment may be individual for each group member, particularly if there is a clear discrepancy in contributions based on the git commit history, assigned tasks, or participation in meetings.
+Additionally, we will assess the contribution of each individual team member.
 ​
 ## Requirements MS1
 At MS1, you should have:

 * Broken down the above high-level requirements into concrete **user stories and tasks**.
+It is expected that these will still change, but the team needs to have thought through the entire project at this point.
 * Developed an initial **architecture** for your system.
 * Developed and documented a useful development process for your group and project.
-* Finished **roughly 20%** of technical tasks (not necessarily in absolute numbers, but in amount of work required).
+* Finished initial technical tasks, amounting to **roughly 20%** of the technical solution (not necessarily in absolute numbers, but in amount of work required).
 As in every milestone, we will ask you to demo your technical work, so focus on completing tasks to the extent that they can be demoed.

 ## Requirements MS2
 At MS2, you should have:

 * Refined your **user stories and tasks**.
 * Continued working on the **architecture** for your system.
-* Refined your development process based on your retrospective.
+* Refined your development process based on your first retrospective.
 * Finished **roughly 50%** of technical tasks (not necessarily in absolute numbers, but in amount of work required).

 ## Requirements MS3